 Sobriety is a Month Away in Savannah, GA

 When considering which type of treatment to undergo for an addiction, you will first need to know that you have options.
 These options are conditional upon what type of lifestyle the individual seeking treatment leads and the severity of their addiction.
-The 30-day treatment program options in Savannah, GA are for individuals who are not dealing with a severe addiction.
+The programs for 30-day treatment in Savannah, GA are available to people that are not dealing with a severe addiction.
 More so, the 30-day option is split into two different treatment options.
 The first being inpatient residential, where the individual spends time in a facility and receives 24-hour around the clock care.
 The second option is partial hospitalization.
 Partial hospitalization is similar to outpatient care which is available for longer term treatment plans, but not the same.
 Partial hospitalization, takes more time out of an individuals day.
 Not to mention, this option of treatment is quite intensive, no matter whether it is inpatient or partial hospitalization.

 The 30-day treatment program has a heavy detox emphasis.
 The detox portion of therapy, especially in regards to a 30-day plan is extremely intensive.
 Individuals who are suffering from a severe form of addiction are therefore not recommended to receive short-term care.
 However, those with a more mild addiction will find the short-term plan beneficial.
 More so, individuals who do not have the luxury of time will find the 30-day option to be a good choice.
 An individual who takes part in the 30-day plan will have to surrender less of their personal time for treatment.
 However, it is important to remember this option requires a strong commitment.
 If you are ready to make that commitment call 912-214-3867, today.
 Our experts can help you or a loved on find the perfect treatment in Savannah, GA.